paroxetine (hydrochloride anhydrate)

 Before you take PAXTINE

 Antidepressants can increase suicidal thoughts and actions in some children and adolescents

 Antidepressants are used to treat depression and other illnesses.
-Depression and other
+It is important

-all the risks of treating depression and also the risks of not treating it.
-You should
+to discuss all the risks of treating depression and the risks of not treating it.

 Patients (and caregivers of patients) need to monitor for any worsening of their condition